Scholarships and Assistantships

 Students interested in applying for other forms of Financial Aid are highly encouraged to apply at the time of initial admission application submission.
-Please visit our How to Apply for Need-Based Financial Aid page.
 In addition, serious applicants should apply for admission early in order to maximize their chances of receiving a Wheelock Assistantship or Dean's Scholarship.
 Only accepted students are reviewed for financial assistance.

 City Year Graduate Scholarships

 Reading Specialist Master's for Boston Public School Teachers Program

 Wheelock offers a limited number of scholarships to new students entering in the spring, summer or fall semesters.
 Competition for scholarships is rigorous, and many factors go into the selection of recipients.
 Students are evaluated by the Graduate Admissions Office on a broad foundation of characteristics, including academic performance, letters of reference, resumes, and community service, to name a few.
 Other factors that may influence the awarding of scholarships include program of study and geography.
 However, sufficient funds are not available to offer scholarships to every admitted student.
 To be considered, students must be newly admitted and attending at least half-time (5.0 credits or more per semester).
 These awards are for one year only and will be applied to your student account during your first academic year.
 All eligible students will be automatically considered at the time of admission.
 No separate application is necessary.